Crimean War: Caucasus theatre

-In the north, Eristov pushed southwest, fought two battles, forced the Ottomans back to Batum, retired behind the Cholok River and suspended action for the rest of the year (June).
+In the north, Georgiy Evseevich Eristov pushed southwest, fought two battles, forced the Ottomans back to Batumi, retired behind the Cholok river and suspended action for the rest of the year (June).
 In the far south, Wrangel pushed west, fought a battle and occupied Bayazit.
 In the centre. the main forces stood at Kars and Gyumri.
 Both slowly approached along the Kars-Gyumri road and faced each other, neither side choosing to fight (June–July).
 On 4 August, Russian scouts saw a movement which they thought was the start of a withdrawal, the Russians advanced and the Ottomans attacked first.
 They were defeated and lost 8,000 men to the Russian 3,000.
 Also, 10,000 irregulars deserted to their villages.
 Both sides withdrew to their former positions.
 About then, the Persians made a semi-secret agreement to remain neutral in exchange for the cancellation of the indemnity from the previous war.

 1855: Siege of Kars: Up to May 1855, Ottomans forces in the east were reduced from 120,000 to 75,000, mostly by disease.
-The local Armenian population kept Muravyev well-informed about the Ottomans at Kars and he judged they had about five months of supplies.
+The local Armenian population kept Muravyov well-informed about the Ottomans at Kars and he judged they had about five months of supplies.
 He therefore decided to control the surrounding area with cavalry and starve them out.
 He started in May and by June was south and west of the town.
-A relieving force fell back and there was a possibility of taking Erzerum, but Muravyev chose not to.
+A relieving force fell back and there was a possibility of taking Erzurum, but Muravyov chose not to.
 In late September he learned of the fall of Sevastopol and a Turkish landing at Batum.
 This led him to reverse policy and try a direct attack.
 It failed, the Russians losing 8,000 men and the Turks 1,500 (29 September).
 The blockade continued and Kars surrendered on 28 November.